 What's New In USP <797>: Sterile Compounding

 Fifteen years after it was first enacted, the United States Pharmacopoeia (USP) General Chapter <797> for Sterile Compounding has been revised.
-Expected to be published on June 1, 2019, this chapter has been amended to respond to the feedback received, to expand on topics that may need clarification, and to align with the updates made to USP <800> for Hazardous Drug Compounding and USP <795> for Non-sterile Compounding.
+Published on June 1, 2019, this chapter has been amended to respond to the feedback received, to expand on topics that may need clarification, and to align with the updates made to USP <800> for Hazardous Drug Compounding and USP <795> for Non-sterile Compounding.

 This webinar will review the major revisions in USP <797>, including the definition, scope, and categories of compounded sterile preparations (CSPs).
 Details on personnel training, assessment and qualification, hand hygiene, garbing and gloving will be addressed.
 The specific requirements for facilities for sterile compounding will also be outlined, including: the two types of cleanroom layouts permitted; the mandated requirements for certification; environmental control, including ventilation and airflow; guidelines for construction, equipment and supplies; indications and conditions for environmental sampling; and cleaning and disinfection schedules.

 Finally, standards for compounding sterile preparations will be identified.
 The discussion will encompass the following: sterilization methods; sourcing, receiving and handling components, including conventionally manufactured products and CSPs; determination of beyond-use dates (BUDs); labeling; release testing; quality assurance and quality control programs; and documentation, including standard operating procedures (SOPs), master formulation records (MRFs) and compounding records (CRs).
 Changes in the preparation of allergenic extracts will also be considered.